scalingexcellence/GrBanksAPI/README.md

     config = RawConfigParser()
     config.read('passwords.cfg')
-    (grbanks.Eurobank(config)+grbanks.Alpha(config)+grbanks.Alpha(config,name="ALPHAB")).printp()
+    (grbanks.Eurobank(config)+grbanks.Alpha(config)+grbanks.Alpha(config,name="ALPHAB")).printp().toCsv("report.csv")

 You can save to Excel format with the toCsv method.
 The Excel format support Greek characters.
-You can also perform arbitrary filtering, chaining and a custom formating
+You can also perform filtering and a custom formating

     (a+e).printp().toCsv("ae.csv")
     (a+e).printp().toCsv("ae.csv")